moor84/shamestock/README.md

 # shamestock
-Command-line toolik to help migrating out of Shutterstock
+Command-line toolkit to help migrating out of Shutterstock